 The most visited natural attraction is Wadi Rum, where the rock bridges, red sand dunes and canyons are breathtaking.

 Most people who visit Wadi Rum spend some time climbing the soaring cliff face at Lawrence’s spring, which lies 100m above the ground, and was once a waterhole for Bedouin caravans.
+If you have time, stay overnight in a Bedouin camp for a luxurious desert experience.

 Fortunately, there’s a Bedouin tent at the foot of the cliff, where I sit cross-legged on the floor and drink mint tea in the shade.